Enforcement of compliance with the Gender Equality Act

 Under section 23 of the Act, a compliance notice must include:

-- the requirement of the Act with which the defined entity has failed to comply
+- the requirement of the Act with which the duty holder has failed to comply

-- the basis for the Commissioner’s belief that the defined entity has failed to comply
+- the basis for the Commissioner’s belief that the duty holder has failed to comply

-- the action that the defined entity must take to comply with the requirement
+- the action that the duty holder must take to comply with the requirement

-- the date by which the defined entity must take action:
+- the date by which the duty holder must take action:

 - If the action required is to submit a Gender Equality Action Plan or a progress report, this date must be no less than 60 days after the notice is issued.